Tax Management India. Com

 X X X X Extracts X X X X

-..... provisions of the Customs law.
+..... h the provisions of the Customs law.
 Further, if there was any doubt about the imported goods during the relevant point of time, from the time of its import to its storage in FTWZ under customs bond, then the appellants CB could have brought it to the notice of the Deputy Commissioner of Customs (DC) or Assistant Commissioner of Customs (AC), but they failed to do so.
 Thus, the violation of Regulation 10(d) ibid, as concluded in the impugned order is sustainable.
 Violation of the Regulation 10(e) ibid - HELD THAT:- The charges framed under the SCN dated 09.03.2023 are an independent proceeding under CBLR, 2018 for which the adjudicating authority is required to give specific findings on the basis of inquiry proceedings conducted as per Regulation 17 and 18 ibid.
 Further, with respect of the packing lists containing the correct description, quantity etc., the appellants CB did not impart any specific information to the importers, rather it is the case that such information was provided by the importers to the appellants.
-Thus, it is not feasible to sustain this charge on the appellants CB, that they did not exercise due diligence to impart correct information to their clients on the basis .....
+Thus, it is not feasible to sustain this charge on the appellants CB, that they did not exercise due diligence to impart correct information to their clients on the .....

 X X X X Extracts X X X X